-Don’t get me wrong, I love plums, but sometimes they are a little too tart for me.
-And that’s precisely why I’m so fond of baking with them!
-The wonderful sweet, sour , juicy flavour is irresistible in bakes.
-So when a bowlful of plums were calling my name from my fridge, I went straight for the oven and made this Glutenfree Chai Spiced Plum Galette!
+There is nothing quite like baking with plums!
+Their wonderful sweet, sour , juicy flavour is irresistible in bakes.
+So when a bowlful of plums were calling my name from my fridge, I went straight for the oven and made this Gluten-free Chai Spiced Plum Galette!

 Galettes are always so easy and fun to make.
 Use any fruits you fancy, make it savoury..and you never have to worry about rolling out the pastry perfectly.
 It's a rustic, free form tart that's so accommodating.
 Trust me when I say this, anyone can make a galette!

 Though I made the pastry glutenfree, using buckwheat flour, really any flour will do like in these Strawberry Galettes or Date Nut Bars .
-I used butter ( good old AMUL BUTTER ), but if you’re leaning towards a dairy free, vegan pie, go ahead and use coconut oil like in this Apple Marzipan Galette.
-Just make sure the oil is chilled and solid, otherwise you’ll get a very messy dough! 🙂
+I used butter, but if you're leaning towards a dairy free, vegan pie, go ahead and use coconut oil like in this Apple Marzipan Galette.
+Just make sure the oil is chilled and solid, otherwise you'll get a very messy dough!

 Adding a little flavour to the crust always adds interest to the the pie.
-Here I mixed the last of my special chai masala made by my dear friend Srujan .
-So aromatic with all that cardamom, ginger, cloves and a hefty dose of love! 🙂
+Here I mixed some homemade chai masala, which is wonderfully aromatic with all that cardamom, ginger, cinnamon and a hefty dose of love!

 The result of this quick little exercise with dough and butter, leads to a light buttery crust and a jammy center with the ruby-red plum juices oozing out.
 Serve it with vanilla icecream, cream or even Greek yogurt and you've got yourself a winner of a dessert.